YesItsKira/PDS-Utilities/README.md

   - Has dark and light modes.
   - An option to add an a toggle to open the keyboard with a button on the DS.
   - Has alternative characters for a few other languages.
+  - Has a pinyin Chinese toggle to enable character input.

 ### *Split Screen Volume:*
   - This tool lets you control the volume of the apps on each screen seperately.